Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Confidential Code Analysis

-\begin{itemize} \item $\{k,E_k(c)\} \gets \prod.\mathsf{Encrypt}(\lambda,c)$ starts the scheme, with inputs security parameter $\lambda$ and the code $c$ to be analysed, both provided by the developer.
-At the end, the developer has a secret key $k$, and the analyser has an encrypted representation of the code, $E_k(c)$.
+\begin{itemize} \item $\{k,E_k(c)\} \gets \prod.\mathsf{Encrypt}(\lambda,c)$ is executed by the developer and encrypts a software's source code, with inputs security parameter $\lambda$ and source code $c$.
+At the end, the developer produces secret key $k$, which it keeps to itself, and an encrypted representation of the code $E_k(c)$, which can be shared with the analyser.

-\item $\{k_f\} \gets \prod.\mathsf{Authorise}(k,f)$ creates an authorization token for a specific analysis task, with input secret key $k$ provided by the developer and the analysis task $f$ provided by the analyser.
-At the end of the protocol, the analyser has the authorization token $k_f$.
+\item $\{k_f\} \gets \prod.\mathsf{Authorise}(k,f)$ is executed by the developer and creates an authorisation token for a specific analysis task provided by the analyser, with inputs secret key $k$ and the task $f$.
+At the end of the protocol, the developer produces an authorisation token $k_f$, sharing it with the analyser.